Quantitative Algebras and a Classification of Metric Monads

 of the category of finite sets and mappings into $\CUMet$. \end{notation}

 \begin{definition} An endofunctor $T$ of $\CUMet$ is \emph{strongly finitary} if it is the left Kan extension of its restriction $T \comp K$ to finite discrete spaces:

 \end{definition}

-\begin{theorem} An endofunctor of $\CUMet$ is strongly finitary iff it is finitary and preserves colimits of precongruences. \end{theorem}
+\begin{theorem} An endofunctor of $\CUMet$ is strongly finitary iff it is finitary and preserves colimits of foliations. \end{theorem}

 The proof is analogous to that of Theorem~\ref{T:sa}.
-Indeed, every complete metric space is a directed colimit of its finite subspaces, and those are obtained as colimits of precongruences (using finite discrete spaces).
+Indeed, every complete metric space is a directed colimit of its finite subspaces, and those are obtained as colimits of foliations (using finite discrete spaces).

 \begin{notation} \phantom{phantom} \begin{enumerate}

 \item Analogously to Notation~\ref{N:fsf} the category $\Mon(\CUMet)$ of monads on $\CUMet$ is enriched via the supremum metric (inherited from $[\CUMet,\CUMet]$).
 Indeed, it is easy to verify that, given monads $\Tmon$ and $\Smon$, the subspace of $\CUMet(T,S)$ on all monad morphisms is closed, thus, complete.